thelang-io/docs.thelang.io/docs/api/map.md

 # {{ page.title }}

+## `Map`
- of multiple key-value pairs and remembers the original insertion order of the keys.
+Allows storing a collection of multiple key-value pairs and remembers the original insertion order of the keys.

 ```the
 obj Map {